jesse-chou/coworking-discovery-app/README.md

 9-23-23: Got MongoDB database connected!
 Also figured out that you need to import React for components to avoid errors.
 9-24-23: Understand more deeply how schemas, models, and controllers connect.
 Esentially, the server will route the specific HTTP request to the api.js modile where It'll be routed to the corrected controller function.
 The controller function will create a new model by importing the model module before sending back a correct response to the client.
 9-25-23: Connected style.css to App.jsx.
 You need to have webpack successfully compile css and "load" it into the application for it to have access to the stylesheet.
 Also built out all the CRUD backend functionality
+9-26-23: Implemented basic styling to the Header and Body components.
+Also added basic functionality when the user clicks on the plus sign, they are prompted with a popup modal

 Unknowns/Clarifying Questions:
 - What should be inside gitignore?